Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 What are the benefits of investing in gold?

 Positive gold market demand and supply dynamics have resulted in an overall gold price appreciation over the past decade.
 While some investors bought gold for tactical reasons, many investors continue to see it as a strategic asset.
-Particularly relevant is the role that gold can play in portfolio diversification.
-Because the price of gold does not correlate with the price of other financial assets – including stocks or bonds – it can be an effective tool for diversifying one's portfolio.
-Gold also has a history as an effective hedge against inflation and currency depreciation.
+Particularly relevant is the role that gold can play in portfolio diversification and risk management.
+Because the price of gold does not typically correlate with the price of other financial assets – including stocks or bonds – it can be an effective tool for diversifying an investor’s portfolio.
+Historically, gold has been an effective hedge against inflation and currency depreciation.
 It has also provided a store of wealth in times of geopolitical or financial duress.
 Many investors buy gold for strategic reasons and use it as a safe haven.

 Where do you get the spot price for gold? how does it relate to the London AM/PM Fix?
 What is the difference between the London Fix and COMEX?